-This program provides funding in the amount for the addition of new street lighting citywide.
+This program provides funding for the addition of new street lighting citywide.
 Installation of new lights helps address deficiencies in areas where pedestrian safety may be a concern and/or the Alexandria Police Department requests new lights.
 The program objective is to increase the safety of residents and to aid in crime prevention activities.